 WHAT WE DO DIFFERENT

-Just about anyone can put a rappel device on a rope and lower themselves, we're not gonna spend a full day simplifying that any more than we just did.
-What we are going to spend a full day on is learning how to get out of bad situations that happen during rappels.
+Just about anyone can put a rappel device on a climbing rope and lower themselves, we're not gonna spend a full day simplifying that any more than we just did.
+What we are going to spend a full day on is learning how to get out of bad situations that happen during rock climbing rappels.
 For example, how to pass a knot safely (it won't be easy, but it'll be safe), how to rappel with a partner that isn't as comfortable rappelling as you are (maybe it's their first time!), and how to rappel with an injured or incapacitated climbing partner.

 We'll teach you lowering techniques in case you need to lower your partner to the ground from above.
 You're also going to learn some great leverage systems that we hope you never need to use, but are commonly used by professionals (both in guiding and in rescue scenarios).
 You'll learn techniques to help you partner aid their way through a tough stretch of a climb, or, in case of a partner fall on overhanging terrain, in which they can't get back to the wall, how to raise them upwards safely (no matter how much they weigh!).

 This is the stuff that you watch the pros do and think to yourself "WOW, I need to learn how to do that!"

 In this class we will build on the knowledge you gained in your Level I Rock Climbing Anchors and Rescue Workshop (a prerequisite for this course).

 The Level I Rock Climbing Anchor Building and Rescue Workshop ensures that anyone taking this course has at least the same foundational knowledge of knots, anchors, and basic rescue systems.

 Our only other requirement is that you come prepared to THINK.

 Our team of professional rock climbing guides are trained and certified by the American Mountain Guide Association (AMGA), to ensure that you're having the best educational experience, both fun and safe, possible.